GameraCC/aws-rdp-fetch/README.md

 ## Notes

 -   Beware of certificate warnings upon first launch of RDPs, check mark the warnings, and make sure they're not re-emitted.
+-   If the RDP delay is not long enough, the RDP windows will terminate upon the initialization function being returned; ensure the delay is long enough.